SnailDragon/ProcessingProjects/README.md

 * Averaging Grid Single - a single constant in the middle of the canvas that is phased out.
 Video: https://youtu.be/BgDL5DJ-pjQ
 * Averaging Grid (Averaging Color Grid) - multiple constats in random locations on the screen that are phased out.
 Video: https://youtu.be/wLTSLwzzCjg

+Blue Sweep - a sweeping semi-transparent blue triangle that changes width and alternates with a black triangle.
+Video: https://youtu.be/JXxlWly6DBs

 Bouncing Balls - circles that bounce off the walls
 * modified to Bouncing Line - doesn't erase where the balls have been